 On a side note: inherent information in labels is not equally distributed.
 Due to the scarcity of anomalies, those carry way more information than normal data.
 In one of my papers, toward supervised anomaly detection, all empirical evidence showed that finding and incorporating anomalies gives huge accuracy gains when compared to labeled normal data and unsupervised scenarios.

-Summary: You will need labels and especially labeled anomalies.
+Summary: You will need labels and specially labeled anomalies.
 Use the human-in-the-loop approach to acquire labels.

 Are they?
 Really?
 While robust methods are a real thing, most of the research papers containing the words “our method is robust” don’t actually mean it that way.
 To be clear, we are specifically talking about the impact of anomalies in the training data set here.